-My research interests, besides on-going projects, also include:
+My research interests include:

 - Climate and environmentally sensitive infectious diseases

 - Hybrid modelling methods that combine mathematics and statistics

 - Public health intervention planning and evaluation